Percolation in semicontinuum geometries: Results and Discussion

 \subsection{Simulation Results}

-\subsubsection{Squares and Rectangles in 2D}
+\subsubsection{Squares and Rectangles in 2D:}

 We first consider the $2D$ semicontinuum percolation problem of overlapping squares and rectangles.
 The objects are randomly placed in an $L \times L$ system one by one until a spanning cluster appears for the first time in vertical and horizontal directions.
 The process is repeated multiple times to determine the horizontal and vertical percolation probabilities as functions of the covered volume fraction.
 This is done by determining the fraction of realizations in which the respective type of spanning cluster appears for the first time.
-System sizes considered range from a minimum of $L = 48$ to a maximum of $L=512$ and a minimum of $10^3$ realizations are considered in all cases.
-Typical plots of percolation probability against covered area fraction $\phi$ obtained for different system sizes are shown in Fig.~\ref{percolation_prob}~(a).
+We use the Newman-Ziff algorithm for determining the thresholds~\cite{newman} utilizing a grid-based union-find algorithm for the semicontinuum geometry which is similar to the algorithm used in Ref.~\cite{mertens} for continuum systems.
+We divide the $L\times L$ semicontinuum system into several grids of size $k_1 \times k_2$.
+We ensure that $L$ is always an integer multiple of $k_1$ in the $X$ direction and a multiple of $k_2$ in the $Y$ direction which simplifies the process of checking for overlapping.
+System sizes considered range from a minimum of $L = 32$ to a maximum of $L=4096$ ($L=8190$ for larger $k$ squares) and the number of realizations considered ranges from a minimum of $10^4$ to a maximum of $10^6$.
+Typical plots of percolation probability against covered area fraction $\phi$ obtained for a few different system sizes are shown in Fig.~\ref{percolation_prob}~(a).

 From the percolation probability curves, we evaluate the effective percolation threshold $\phi_c(L)$ for different finite system sizes $L$, as well as the width of the transition region $\Delta(L)$, by fitting the curves with an error function $\frac{1+erf[(\phi-\phi_c(L))/\Delta(L)]}{2}$~\cite{rintoul}.
 To calculate the actual threshold in the thermodynamic limit $\phi_c(\infty)$, we plot $\phi_c(L)$ against $\Delta(L)$ which obey the scaling relation~\cite{stauffer},